The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 Environment variables

 You can also set these variables in .env file within your project directory.
-The following variables need to be replaced in the code snippets below.
+The following variables need to be replaced in the code snippets.

 • KINDE_HOST - your Kinde domain - e.g. https://yourkindedomain.kinde.com